justkao/Bolt/README.md

 Bolt also supports:

 * Sessions
-* Generation of async interfaces
-* CancellationToken support
-* Asynchronous methods
-* Recoverable Proxy
+* Recoverable proxies
-* Server Failover support
+* Server failover support
+* Streaming
 * Modularity - every component and behavior of Bolt is replaceable
-* User Code Generators - plug your own code into the generated proxies
-* Configuration Based Generation - define Configuration.json file to describe how proxies should be generated
+* Generation of synchronous or asynchronous interfaces using the dotnet-bolt tool

 #### Bolt Packages
 * **[Bolt.Core](https://www.nuget.org/packages/Bolt.Core/)** - contains common interfaces and helpers shared by both client and server.